Burzahom archaeological site: Discovery

 Pot, excavated from Burzahom with painting of a wild goat with long horns and hanging ears.

 The excavation at Burzahom was carried out in both vertical (depth wise) and horizontal directions; the depth provided the stratification features while the phasing of each stratification was provided by the horizontal excavations.
 Four periods of continuous occupational sequence at the site were documented over a period of 11 years of investigations from 1960 to 1971.
 These are: Periods I and II of the Neolithic (Period I is called aceramic and Period II is called ceramic) origin, particularly characterized by dwelling pits (the largest measuring 2.74 m at the top to 4.75 m at the base at a depth of 3.95 m); Period III of the Megalithic sequence noted by the free standing large stone Menhirs installed at the site by shifting boulders manually from the hills; and Period IV of the early Modern Period.
-The skeletal remains of the Neolithic humans found at Burzahom are similar to those found in Harappa of the Indus Valley Civilization.
+The skeletal remains of the Neolithic humans found at Burzahom are similar to those found in Harappa of the Indus Valley Civilisation.

 Burzahom's ceramic industry was mostly of hunting based culture and is different from the Chinese Neolithic pottery.
 The economy of the people was found to be based on hunting and gathering with a nascent stage of cultivation practices.
 Pottery made in Burzahom showed close affinity to those found in the Swat valley in present-day Pakistan, particularly in respect of its shapes and decorations of the black ware pottery.
 The burial practices and type of tools recovered from the site were inferred as having close resemblance to those found in the North Chinese Neolithic culture.